souzahgg/souzahgg/README.md

 As a Trailhead Ranger with 5 Superbadges in my belt and 12+ years of experience in CRM & Financial Services, I'm Currently looking for opportunities where I can use my  expertise and Salesforce knowledge.

-In addition to Apex and SOQL, Besides Apex, I've been deepening my knowledge in Web Dev, especially JavaScript, HTML, CSS, DOM, jQuery, Bootstrap.
+In addition to Apex and SOQL, I've been deepening my knowledge in Web Dev, especially JavaScript, HTML, CSS, DOM, jQuery, Bootstrap.

 You can find me on: